Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Supplementary information

 In this visualization, scalp EEG signals recorded with the EGI 128-channel HydroCel Geodesic Sensor Net are displayed using stacked traces for all available channels.
 This representation allows the temporal dynamics of large-scale scalp EEG activity to be inspected together with the acoustic and model-derived features on the same time axis.

-Two qualitative observations are worth noting.
-First, a consistent qualitative trend across context lengths can be observed: when the context window increases from 8~s to 16~s and 32~s, the Surprisal and Entropy trajectories appear progressively smoother and vary on slower time scales.
+A consistent qualitative trend across context lengths can be observed: when the context window increases from 8~s to 16~s and 32~s, the surprisal and entropy trajectories appear progressively smoother and vary on slower time scales.
 This visual smoothing is compatible with the idea that longer contexts integrate information over longer musical histories, and therefore the resulting predictive quantities may show reduced sensitivity to short-term fluctuations.

-Second, changes in the MusicGen-derived Surprisal and Entropy time courses often appear to co-occur with acoustically salient events visible in the acoustic panels, such as peaks in the RMS envelope and onset-dense regions in the mel-spectrogram.
-In particular, near RMS peaks and near-vertical broadband structures in the mel-spectrogram (which may correspond to percussive onset components), Surprisal and Entropy tend to show larger fluctuations.
-This behaviour is intuitively plausible: predictive quantities such as surprisal or entropy would naturally be expected to fluctuate more around strong acoustic events or percussive onsets.
-Therefore, the observed alignment provides qualitative face validity for our Surprisal/Entropy computation.
-Consistent with this interpretation, listening to Song~21 suggests that prominent RMS increases correspond to downbeat, low-frequency kick-like percussive pulses (sometimes accompanied by metallic pluck-/click-like transients).
+The surprisal and entropy trajectories can also be visually compared with the acoustic representations (RMS envelope and mel-spectrogram) shown above, allowing qualitative inspection of how the predictive quantities evolve relative to the stimulus structure.

 For clarity, the mel-spectrogram panel titled ``Audio Mel Spectrogram (dB) | n\_mels=128 mel\_scale=htk'' is computed by applying a 128-bin mel filterbank (HTK mel scale) to the power spectrogram and converting the resulting mel-band power to decibels using $10\log_{10}(\cdot)$ for visualization.
 The RMS panel is computed as a short-time root-mean-square envelope of the waveform and is min--max normalized to the range $[0,1]$ within the plotted 30-second window.